kootenpv/cliche/README.md

 Features:

-- Least syntax required: you do not need to learn a "library" to use this
+- ✓ Least syntax required: you do not need to learn a "library" to use this
-- keeps it DRY (Don't Repeat yourself):
+- ✓ keeps it DRY (Don't Repeat yourself):
   - it uses all information available like *annotations*, *default values* and *docstrings*... yet does not require them.
-- Just decorate a function with `@cli` - that is it - it can now be called as CLI but also remains usable by other functions
+- ✓ Just decorate a function with `@cli` - that is it - it can now be called as CLI but also remains usable by other functions
-- Allows creation of executables
+- ✓ Works with booleans (flags) and lists (multiple args) automatically
-- Standing on the shoulders of giants (i.e. it uses argparse and learnings from others) -> lightweight
+- ✓ Standing on the shoulders of giants (i.e. it uses argparse and learnings from others) -> lightweight
+- ✓ Outputs python objects to JSON (unless passing `--raw`)
+- ✓ Colorized output
+- ✓ Creates shortcuts, e.g. a variable "long_option" will be usable like `--long-option` and `-l`
+- ✓ No external dependencies

 ## Examples